-Each dot in the chart below is a member of the House of Representatives.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Emerson is shown as a purple triangle. (analysis methodology)
+Emerson is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot was a member of the House of Representatives in 1996 positioned according to our ideology score (left to right) and our leadership score (leaders are toward the top).

 Some of Emerson’s most recently sponsored bills include...

 - H.R.
 2493 (104th): Food for Peace Reauthorization Act of 1995

 - H.R.
 2330 (104th): Agricultural Competitiveness Act of 1995